DraghiciAndrei1307/PostgreSQL-Ansible-Automation/README.md

       when: '"Active: inactive (dead)" in check_output.stdout'
 ```

+Mentions:
+- `failed_when: false` is used in this case because when we run the command: `systemctl status postgresql-{{ pg_version }}`, if the service is down, this will return a code different from 0 (e.g. "rc: 3" or "rc: 4" can be seen in the output of the task - these are error codes that say that the process does not exist and the command was not successfully finished).
+- `register: check_output` created a variable with the output of the command executed.
+This output is used in the second task to see if the service is active or not.
+If the service is inactive, we will start it.

 ### The `stop_postgresql_service.yml` playbook description

 This playbook is used for checking the PostgreSQL service status.
 If the status is **active**, the process will be stopped using `systemctl`.